GluuFederation/flex/docs/supergluu/index.md

 Super Gluu 3.1.x is compatible with all versions of Janssen ( with/without Flex-UI).

 ## FIDO Security
-During Super Gluu authentication, the Gluu Server does more than look at the device ID to grant access.
-Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
+During Super Gluu authentication, the Janssen does more than look at the device ID to grant access.
+Super Gluu uses the Janssen Server's FIDO U2F endpoints to enroll a public key.
 The private key is stored on the device.
-At authentication time, the Gluu Server sends a challenge response to the device to check for the corresponding private key.
+At authentication time, the Janssen sends a challenge response to the device to check for the corresponding private key.
 This adds an extra layer of security to Super Gluu push notification authentications.

 ## How to Use Super Gluu
-Super Gluu is tightly bundled with the Gluu Server.
-Follow the [Gluu installation guide](https://gluu.org/docs/ce/installation-guide/) to deploy Gluu, then follow the Super Gluu [admin guide](https://gluu.org/docs/ce/authn-guide/supergluu/) to configure and begin using Super Gluu for strong authentication.
+Super Gluu is tightly bundled with Janssen.
+Follow the [Janssen installation guide](https://docs.jans.io/v1.0.14/admin/install/) to deploy Janssen with Flex-UI, then follow the Super Gluu [admin guide](https://gluu.org/docs/ce/authn-guide/supergluu/) to configure and begin using Super Gluu for strong authentication.

 ### Workflows
 Super Gluu supports multiple workflows, including: